 - A lattice does not affect the texture coordinates of a mesh’s surface.

-When using a lattice to deform particles, always remember to place the Lattice Modifier after the Particle System Modifier.
-Read more about the importance of the modifier stack Here.
+When using a lattice to deform particles, order in the modifier stack matters.
+You need to place the Lattice modifier after the Particle System one.